Home Compare SAVE.ST vs SQN.SW

 Nordnet AB (publ) vs Swissquote Group Holding: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Nordnet AB (publ) carrying a narrow edge on profitability.
-Swissquote still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+Nordnet AB (publ) holds the cleaner structural position, with the lead spread across growth and profitability.
+Swissquote still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Nordnet AB (publ) is in better shape — its trend is intact while Swissquote's trend has broken down.
 That puts structure and market broadly in agreement — Nordnet AB (publ)'s lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.